Доступно с лицензией Location Referencing.

 A point feature that defines the measure for a specific location on an LRS route.
 Roads and Highways uses calibration points to define the measures on the routes.
 The measures between two calibration points on a route are derived by linear interpolation.

 A polyline feature that defines part (or all) of the geometry of an LRS route.
 Routes in Roads and Highways can share centerlines in the same network (as is the case for concurrent, overlapping, or common routes) or routes in separate networks.

 Functionality in Roads and Highways that improves support for a multiuser enterprise geodatabase LRS Network and event editing by coordinating route and event edits.

 In the context of linear referencing, an event refers to data that is located by its association to an LRS route and measure location.
 There are two event types.
-Point events have a single measure along a route, while linear events have a from and to measure along a route.
+Point events have a single measure along a route while linear events have a from and to measure along a route.
 Events are typically modeled in a database with a column for the route ID the record references, a measure column for the location on the route (two measure columns if it's a linear event), and a value (pipe coating).
-Additional temporal information can also be modeled on the time frames to ensure that the event is valid.
+Additional temporal information on the time frames in which the event is valid can also be modeled.

 An example of a point event is a crash location referenced to route Interstate 10 that occurred 10.53 miles down the highway.
 An example of a linear event is the record of a speed limit of 65 mph on Interstate 10 from 0 miles to 20.5 miles.

 In the context of linear referencing and Roads and Highways, event behavior refers to the configuration that defines how event measures and route associations respond to changes or edits in the LRS Network.